 |Country||Cases per 100,000||Deaths per 100,000|

-The chart below tracks the number of coronavirus deaths per 100,000 people for the seven countries listed in the legend.
+The time series plot below tracks the number of coronavirus deaths per 100,000 people for the seven countries listed in the legend.
 Note that the other eight countries all had less than one coronavirus death per 100,000 people.
 The last point in the graph for each country equals the value in the table above, which is updated to April 30, 2020.

 Now, let’s move on to determining whether these countries have coronavirus under control!
 There is good news because the data show that lockdowns can be successful!